Warrenn/IMED/IMED/README.md

  - [TodoMVC Example App](https://github.com/AngularClass/NG6-todomvc-starter)

 ### Generating Components
 Following a consistent directory structure between components offers us the certainty of predictability.
-We can take advantage of this certainty by creating a gulp task to automate the "instantiation" of our components.
+We can take advantage of this certainty by creating a gulp task to automate the 'instantiation' of our components.
 The component boilerplate task generates this:
 ```
 ⋅⋅⋅⋅⋅⋅componentName/
 ⋅⋅⋅⋅⋅⋅⋅⋅componentName.js // entry file where all its dependencies load